Consider the affordability of various Medicare options

 You’ll see an estimate of your annual costs, including premiums and copayments for your prescription drugs.
 Keep in mind that a plan with low premiums could be more expensive in total if it requires you to pay more of the costs of your medications.
 Check to see if your drugs are subject to additional regulation within a plan, such as prior authorization from your insurer before you can buy them or limits on the number of doses covered within a certain time.

-3. To learn more about the Medigap plans in your area, type in your zip code, age, sex and whether you use tobacco.
+3. To learn more about the Medigap plans in your area, type in your ZIP code, age, sex and whether you use tobacco.
 You’ll see premium ranges and more information about coverage.
-Click “view policies” for contact information for each insurer that offers a Medigap plan in your area; premium estimates; and whether it uses attained-age, community or issue-age pricing.
+Click view policies for contact information for each insurer that offers a Medigap plan in your area; premium estimates; and the pricing method it uses — attained-age, community or issue-age pricing.

 Comparing Medicare Advantage plans

-4. Click on the link to the plan’s provider network for the plan's resource to look up covered doctors and hospitals.
+4. Click on the link to the plan’s provider network for the resources on covered doctors and hospitals.
 Before choosing a plan, double-check with your doctor to make sure he or she is in the plan's network.

 How to get personal assistance, financial help